-Non-current assets are tested for impairment when events or changes in circumstances suggest that the carrying amount may not be recoverable.
-No impairment indicators were identified for the year ended December 31, 2016.
-An impairment loss of \$1.4 million related to the U.S. operations was recorded for the year ended December 31, 2015 as a result of writing down carrying amounts of plant and equipment to recoverable amounts.
+Non-current assets are tested for impairment or impairment reversals when events or changes in circumstances suggest that the carrying amount may not be recoverable.
+A write-down of \$0.2 million related to the U.S. operations was recorded for the year ended December 31, 2017 as a result of writing down carrying amounts of equipment to recoverable amounts.
+No other impairment or impairment reversal indicators were identified for the year ended December 31, 2017.